MohammedMuzammil13/AOA-Java-M11/EX NO 1E- Strassen’s algorithm.md

 ## Program:
 ```
 /*
-Program to implement Reverse a String
+Program to implement Strassen's algorithm
 Developed by: Mohammed Muzammil A
 Register Number:  212222040103
 */